Zelda-Universe/Tingle/DEVELOPMENT.md

   Our process should be similar to the Git Flow style.

-  1. Branch off of `development` using the branch prefix `feature/`.
+  1. Branch off of `master` using the branch prefix `feature/`.
   2. While working on code changes, commit & push, early & often, so other team members are aware of current code changes to possibly integrate and/or merge with.
 Also mind Development Guidelines below.
   3. When finalized, merge to `staging`, and open a pull request on GitHub.
 Probably assign it to Jason.
   4. At this point, auto deployment should push it to the staging server.
 You can check that it works there.
-  5. After review, the pull request can be merged by the reviewer, or maybe even the developer, back into `development`.
+  5. After review, the pull request can be merged by the reviewer, or maybe even the developer, back into `master`.

 # Issue-/Bug-Fixing Process